dothemath-se/dothemath-app-backend/README.md

 - SLACK_BOT_TOKEN
 - SLACK_USER_TOKEN

-The values can be found on the config pages for the slack bot.
-This assumes a slack workspace has already been set up and a slack bot configured.
+The values can be found on the config pages for the slack app.

+## Slack app permissions

+These permissions need to be enabled on your Slack app:

+### Bot token scopes

+- channels:history
+- chat:write
+- chat:write.customize
+- users:read

+### User token scopes

+- files:write

 ## Running locally